leo-210/sunny/docs/examples/hourly_forecast.md

   // API access.
   let sunny = sunny.new()

   // You can get the coordinates of a place using the Geocoding API.
-See
+See the
-  // `sunny/api/geocoding`, or the `city_info` example.
+  // `sunny/api/geocoding` module, or the `city_info` example.
   //
   // Once you have a `Location`, use `geocoding.location_to_position()` to
   // convert it to a position.